FREEMAN JACKSON of

 DENIS LAKE, ESQ.

-of Education for Ontario 1874 Denis Lake was born in the year 1808, on
+Journal of Education for Ontario 1874 Denis Lake was

-lot 22, on the 4th concession of Ernestown; and the house in which he was born, though
+the house in which he was born, though a frame one, is still standing and

-Portland, where he continued to reside till last fall.
-When he went there that part of the country
+fall.
+When he went there that part of

-Kingston.
-By industry, strict economy,
+sections about Kingston.
+By industry,

-and model farmer, he was enable to secure a large
+becoming an extensive and model farmer, he was enable

-quantity of land, which, under his management and good taste, became one of
+to secure a large quantity of land, which, under his management and good

-the finest country homesteads in the Province.
-Mr. Lake furnishes a good example to
+taste, became one of the finest country homesteads in the Province.
+Mr. Lake furnishes a good example to young

-the course of a lifetime become one of the wealthiest men of his locality and
+of a lifetime become one of the wealthiest men of his locality and times. - Kingston News. |

 ||